How to Make a Survey in Apple Numbers

 Use your revised questionnaire out from your pretest and conduct your sample survey in your actual respondents.
 Be sure to conduct the survey at the exact time your survey will be conducted.

 7. Transcribe and Evaluate Your Data

 After the survey, transcribe your data to construe helpful pieces of information for the success of the survey.
-After synthesizing it, you can evaluate your survey in Google Sheets, but the best option you can do is to open your Apple Numbers application on your desktop and start sorting your data in their easy-to-use and clear features that let you organize your data quickly and accurately.
+After synthesizing it, you can evaluate your simple survey in Google Sheets, but the best option you can do is to open your Apple Numbers application on your desktop and start sorting your data in their easy-to-use and clear features that let you organize your data quickly and accurately.
 Evaluate your data and conclude the result of your study with the data as your evidence.